© Gemma Hunt

 It's easier to self-drive

 If you fancy a bit more freedom on your ski holiday, then driving to Alpe d'Huez can definitely give you that.
-You don't have to worry about extra baggage charges and you may not even need snow chains when you get here (although take them just in case since mother nature can be unpredictable!).
+You don't have to worry about extra baggage charges and you may not even need snow chains when you get here (although make sure you have them just in case).
 Then once you're here find where to park.

 So what are you waiting for?
 Get those suitcases dusted off and get booking!
 We'll see you on the slopes...